happybono/AvocadoSmoothie/README.md

 In comparison:
 - A **[standard median](https://github.com/happybono/AvocadoSmoothie/)** simply picks the middle value, so random spikes are more easily ignored.
-- A **[weighted median](https://github.com/happybono/SonataSmooth/)**, especially with Pascal-style weights, might over-represent noisy points if they’re close to the center.
+- A **[weighted median](https://github.com/happybono/SonataSmooth/)**, especially with Pascal-style weights, might over-represent noisy points if they're close to the center.

 ### Which Method Is Commonly Used in Practice?
 Depending on the field, practitioners choose based on context :